Jerrykelft/fast-wasm-rectCollision/README.md

 ## Performance Considerations

 - F32 variants are generally faster but less precise
-- Fast math variants may improve performance at the cost of strict IEEE compliance
 - SIMD operations provide significant speedup for vector calculations
-- The implementation automatically selects the most efficient algorithm based on rotation angles

 ## License